cheyrou23/using-cloud/help for end users/Using lucidchart and lucidpress.md

 The technology team have evaluated Lucid against the [Cloud Security Principles](https://www.gov.uk/government/publications/cloud-service-security-principles/cloud-service-security-principles) created by NCSC.

-### About Lucidchart and Lucidpress
+### About Lucid apps

 Lucidpress is a web-based drag and drop publishing and page layout application for creating content for print or digital.

 Lucidchart is a web based diagramming tool similar to Microsoft Visio.

-Only registered Team users are able to create and edit documents, but free accounts can create public documents and view documents people have shared with you.

 ###Security